-In his stupidity, (outright criminality) Lord Justice Nugee, supposedly a Lord Justice of Appeal was so busy trying to defraud EEI and Mr Millinder of the assigned investment after finding that the claim of the demand cannot be disputed that he negated whatsoever to account for the fact that it is the notice of assignment that makes the assignment effectual in law, rather than service of the assignment itself.
+In his stupidity, (outright criminality) the purported, Lord Justice Nugee, supposedly a Lord Justice of Appeal was so busy trying to defraud EEI and Mr Millinder of the assigned investment after finding that the claim of the demand cannot be disputed that he negated whatsoever to account for the fact that it is the notice of assignment that makes the assignment effectual in law, rather than service of the assignment itself.

 Here is the notice of assignment which was served on MFC on the 30th of June 2015, the cover letter itself is notice of the absolute assignment:assignment-coverletter-29-06-15

 Knowing that the statutory demand cannot be disputed, Lord Justice Nugee worked to assist the offenders, aiding and abetting their serious criminal fraud, perverting the course of justice and awarding MFC and their corrupt lawyers £10,000 whilst dismissing EEI’s proven case in setting aside the orders founded by that criminal fraud.

 As a result of Nugee’s acts of corruption, the fraudulently obtained consent order of 16/01/2017 (obtained by fraudulent non disclosure) manifested and the judicial fraudsters consistently upheld that EEI had consented to paying MFC the sum of £25,000 for their criminal fraud.

 Fraudulent non disclosure of the 11th January 2017 Penningtons Manches LLP complaint of non disclosure